• Skip to primary navigation

 Instructions

-• Bring a large pot of well-salted water to a boil over high heat.
-Preheat the oven to 375°F, butter a casserole dish, and line a baking sheet with foil or parchment.
+• Bring a large pot of well-salted water to a boil over high heat, preheat the oven to 375˚F, and butter an 8" X 8" casserole dish.

 • Add the remaining tablespoon of olive oil to a sauté pan over medium heat, and sauté the onion until soft, about 10 minutes.
 Stir in the garlic and cook an additional minute.